 A tradition arose wherein the Indians (and today, visitors of the area) would drop stones on her grave for good fortune.
 To receive a bit of her spirit's luck, you can drop a stone at her grave in the intersection where US 19 and Highway 60 split (approximately 8 miles north of Dahlonega).

-Ask anyone living in Cumming (about one hour west of the Helen cabins), about Booger Hill and they will have a story to tell you.
+Ask anyone living in Cumming (about one hour southwest of the Helen), about Booger Hill and they will have a story to tell you.
 It has been said that in the 1850s, there were two slaves who were accused of murdering a young girl.
-They were captured and hanged, by the KKK, in the woods, on what locals refer to as "Booger Hill".
+They were captured and hung, by the KKK in the woods, on what locals refer to as "Booger Hill".

 Be mindful that although the road does not receive much traffic, it is a public road and safety precautions should be taken.
 Your experience at Booger Hill will still be effective, even if you use your emergency flashers.

 If you're planning a day trip down to the Atlanta area, be sure to visit Roswell Ghost Tours.
 The year-round, 2 1/2 walking tour encompasses the true tales of current paranormal phenomena that are regularly experienced by local residents, business owners, and even tour attendees.
 The spirits are alive and kicking the areas surrounding Helen, and you can keep them going by learning their stories.